5 Lesser-Known Aussie Beach Towns You Should Visit This Summer

 Pristine coastlines without the crowds.

 We’re blessed with plenty of postcard-worthy beach towns in Australia.
 But, often, you get stuck in a routine of visiting the same beach every summer, time and time again.

-Byron Bay, Portsea, Fremantle, Noosa: it can be tempting to never deviate from the destinations you know and love, but there are some lesser-known, perhaps even more beautiful, towns that you should add to your bucket list this summer.
+Byron Bay, Portsea, Fremantle, Noosa: it can be tempting to never deviate from the destinations you know and love, but there are some lesser-known, perhaps even more beautiful, beach towns that you should add to your bucket list this summer.
 Here are five to consider.

 1 / 5